 The scenario file defines the set of nodes and a set of event sets.
 An event set consists a set of events that affect the links in the network1.
 There are three types of events: establishment of a link, tear-down of a link and updating the of cost of a link.
 All events in an event set are executed sequentially without any delay.
 How event sets are ordered is configurable - for this assignment, your task is to run the distance vector algorithm for a fixed amount of time before executing events in the next event set.
-Thus, your code can be structured as follows:
+We provide pseudocode in the project files to give you an idea of how to structure your code.
+However, you are not required to follow them.